gcolgate/gcolgate/To do.md

     selectAll: Selects all content. (control a)
     undo: Undoes the last executed command. (control shift z)
     redo: Redoes the last undone command. (control z)
 1. Damage on players maybe too variable. add MERP rules for both players and monsters.
+No add weapon effect powers.
 3. Mount required for certain moves, don't allow them without mount?
 4. Need to have stat use a drop down, include Luck which makes a zero stack
 Reorganization: